 The Rialto Bridge is free to visit and always open.
 There are shops that run down the center of the bridge which sell jewelry, leather goods, and souvenirs.
 Our favorite time to visit the Rialto Bridge is in the evening, as the sun is setting.

-The best view is looking east, towards the Basilica di Santa Maria della Salute, a 400-year-old church that is a famous Venetian landmark, as well as the colorful buildings that line the Grand Canal.
+The best angle looks east toward the Basilica di Santa Maria della Salute, a 400-year-old church that’s one of the city’s most famous landmarks, with the colorful buildings lining the Grand Canal in the foreground.

 The view from Ponte dell’Accademia